raphaelmurta/ASPTest/README.md

 ## Info

 ```
-All configuration and database access data are in the file .env.example located in the folder public_html
+All configuration and database access data are in the file .env.example located at the root of the project
 ```